bindlish-fliplearn/Moodle-lc/ReadMe.CoreFiles.md

 # List of changes done in core files

 ## Quiz

+1.For remove the 3rd “Submit all and Finish” button from a quiz

+File Name : mod/quiz/renderer.php
-For remove the 3rd “Submit all and Finish” button from a quiz Specifically, in mod/quiz/renderer.php, in the summary_page_controls method, remove the bit about
+Specifically, in mod/quiz/renderer.php, in the summary_page_controls method, remove the bit about

 $button->add_action(new confirm_action(